 DISRESPECTING THE NATIVESRemarkably enough, Midworld is home to actual, human life: the descendants of a ship that crashed only centuries ago, but already the survivors have evolved into a slightly smaller, lighter, more arboreal race far more quickly than ought to be possible.
 Despite the nightmares around every corner, they are kind, compassionate and peaceful people, which only makes sense: there isn't a whole lot of time for war or prejudice when everyone's busy learning which flowers have a taste for eyeballs.
-Forced to memorize and respect a thousand kinds of worms, mushrooms and aerial jellyfish just to survive past four years old, they're also more in tune with nature and more educated on biology than the average Earthbound naturalist could even begin to sort out, their knowledge of local fungal compounds by necessity as complex as any "more advanced" technological expertise in the galaxy.
+Forced to memorize and respect a thousand kinds of worms, mushrooms and aerial jellyfish just to survive past four years old, they're also more in tune with nature and more educated on biology than the average Earthbound naturalist could even begin to sort out, their knowledge of local fungal compounds alone more complex than any technological expertise in the galaxy.

 How is this possible?
 What happened in only centuries to bind two alien species so intimately?
 The answer is only implicit by an even more surprising and fascinating reveal in the finale of the original Midworld that I prefer not to spoil, but even compared to everything we've just reviewed, it makes clearer than ever that you do not fuck with Midworld.

 MORE HALLOWEEN FEATURES: